-You can use the XQSCHK server option to return information about a server option on a remote system.
+You can use the Server-type Option Test Server [XQSCHK] server option to return information about a server option on a remote system.
 You should list the server option you want to test in the text of the message addressed to XQSCHK.
 The subject of the message sent to the XQSCHK server option is not important.
 However, the body of the text must contain the name of the server option to be checked.
-When you specify the server option to be checked, do not precede the server option name with an "S.", instead, list the server option's name exactly as it appears in the OPTION file's .01 field.
+When you specify the server option to be checked, do not precede the server option name with an "S.", instead, list the server option's name exactly as it appears in the OPTION (#19) file's .01 field.